 Discussion

 The aim of this study was to explore pre-service teachers’ procedural and conceptual understanding of pupils’ understanding of mean value, before and after an intervention.
 To determine how they reasoned about the pupils’ learning, a pre-test and a post-test that included pupils’ individual and group explanations of how they have solved mathematical tasks, focusing on the mean value, were implemented.
 The pre-service teachers were offered to discern the confusion expressed by the pupils.
 However, they found it difficult to determine why the pupils were unable to solve the tasks and why they confused the different kinds of averages in their reasoning during the first three lessons.
-The offered discernment in the pre-service teachers’ lessons subsequently changed through the incorporation of a task in which ll of the averages were calculated using the same numbers.
+The offered discernment in the fourth and fifth research lessons subsequently changed through the incorporation of a task in which all of the averages were calculated using the same numbers.

 The analysis of the pre-service teachers’ expressions in the test situations revealed that they were unsure of how to use the concept of mean value.
 Even if they understood how to solve the tasks assigned to the pupils, they stated that they did not have a clear idea of what they were doing.
 The pre-service students’ challenges presented during the three first lessons were to distinguish the pupils’ difficulties through their reasoning about the algorithm solutions connected to mean value in the task.
 The pre-service students expressed procedures in general about the concept (addition terms) and reading strategies.
 The pre-service students did not distinguish the pupils’ expressed learning during their analysis of the video-recorded material from pupils’ task solving (c.f.
 Chen & Herbst, 2012), which can be due to the pre-service teachers’ own lack of mathematical knowledge.
 Therefore, in research lessons four and five, hands-on tasks were constructed which offered the pre-service students to develop their own conceptual knowledge about the object of learning (c.f.
 Maker, 2014).
 Based on the assumptions of variation theory (Author, 2004; Marton, 2015), the tasks were constructed for explicit knowledge about the mode, median, and mean value simultaneity, to help the pre-service teachers to separate these modes from each other.
 In the fourth and fifth research lessons, the pre-service students expressed an explored understanding of the pupil’s reasoning about their solutions about the mean value.
 This could be compared to Sullivan et al.’s (2013) arguments for representational tasks that enhance conceptual development and understanding of mathematics regarding the students.
 Furthermore, even if tasks are claimed to need to be about a context and contribute to statistical reasoning for developing conceptual knowledge to distinguish the algorithm in a context (Cobb & Moore, 1997; MacCullough, 2007), our results point out that the context might not be needed to be in the focus to make the students discern a concept.
 Instead, in this study, the pre-service students were needed to explore their understanding of the more precise mathematical knowledge of mean value decontextualized.
 This included both the algorithm for the mathematic arithmetic mean value and the arithmetic mean value as a mathematical point of balance (cf. MacCullough, 2007).